 diff_guitar = 1

 A rating of one can be given to charts that mostly fit the criteria of a zero but have a small passage that is very slightly challenging.
 Songs at this difficulty can also have constant alt-strumming at moderate speeds, very basic HOPO patterns, and even slow soloing, provided that the solo is still very simple.
-Example songs include "Radio Song", "Rooftops", and "Again".
+Example songs include "Radio Song", "Float On" and "Again".

 diff_guitar = 2